 Click Here for tab for Wanted Dead or Alive by Bon Jovi

-The intro is played on a 12 string and is using descending, 3 string patterns that pedal off of the open D note while you hold 2 notes on the G and E strings which are sliding down using various chord shapes.
-It’s a lot of fun to play and good practice, but you’ll need to ensure you’re holding down both pairs of strings to make sure they ring out cleanly.
+The intro is played on a 12-string and uses descending, 3-string patterns that pedal off of the open D note while holding 2 notes on the G and E strings, which are sliding down using various chord shapes.
+It’s a lot of fun to play and good practice, but you’ll need to ensure you’re holding down both pairs of strings to make them ring out cleanly.

 Stairway to Heaven by Led Zeppelin